wiseman-timelord/LogClean/README.md

 ## USAGE
 1. Drop the "LogClean-Ps" batch and PowerShell scripts in the same directory as your `.log` files.
-2. Ensure any programs locking the log you intend to clean are closed (ie notepad, the program).
+2. Ensure any programs locking the log you intend to clean are closed (ie notepad, the program), if LogClean has errors it will be this.
 3. Run the "LogClean-Ps.Bat" file, it will execute "logclean-ps.ps1".
 4. The script will automatically identify and process the first `.log` file in the directory.
 5. After completion, review the cleaned log file, which will have the same name as the original.